Amazon: Running Shoe Deals - click here to view current selection.

 Robert – making quantitative comparisons between foot location relative to the COM between Hall and the others is probably not the best way to do things.
 Better would be to compare within individuals between a gait with an extended lower leg and one in which the lower leg is vertical upon footstrike with some kind of repeated measures design.

 If we hold thigh position constant (likely not accurate, I know), and bring the foot back by chopping stride and reducing reaching with the lower leg, this will result in the landing position of the foot being closer to the COM.
 You could flex the hip and extend the thigh further forward and still have footstrike further out front with a vertical lower leg, but this would also increase vertical osciallation of the COM, which is not efficient.
-The fact that footstrike occurs closer to the COM when increasing cadence has been show experimentally: http://journals.lww.com/acsm-m
+The fact that footstrike occurs closer to the COM when increasing cadence has been show experimentally: link to journals.lww.com

 • Robert Osfield says: